georgeyord/wordpress-themes/README.md

-wordpress-themes
+Wordpress themes - A simple showcase using reveal.js
 ================

-Wordpress themes simple showcase